qyjoan/lucene/README.md

-Exploring pylucene with gutenberg corpus.

 PyLucene Installation

-Installing pylucene needs some patience.
+    Installing pylucene needs some patience, but you will get it...eventually.

 My installation is on OS X Yosemite Version 10.10.2.